charliettaylor/snapshot/README.md

 Once a user has submitted a response, they will receive a link to a webpage to view all of the photos submitted by users.

-API built using FastAPI.
-Uses Twilio api for the sms interface
-SQLAlchemy as an ORM for Sqlite3.
+Uses the Twilio API, written in Go

 ### Development